ceejbot/formulaic/README.md

 Options:
   -g, --gh-cli-strategy
-          Use the `gh` cli download strategy; useful for private tap repos -h, --help
+          Use the `gh` cli download strategy; useful for private tap repos -n, --no-perms
+          If you have no repo-reading API permissions, we'll use only local data -h, --help
           Print help (see a summary with '-h')
   -V, --version